-The subject land is identified as being affected by Class 2 acid sulfate soils according to the SLEP 2012.
+The subject land is identified as being affected by Class 5 acid sulfate soils according to the SLEP 2012.

-Figure 12: Acid Sulfate Soils Map (Source: Sydney LEP 2012)
+Figure 12: Acid Sulfate Soils Map with Class 5 area in yellow (Source: ePlanning Spatial viewer)

 As per Clause 7.14 (3), the proposal was accompanied by an Acid Sulfate Soils Management Plan.